Executive Chef | Owner

 Born and raised in Palermo, Sicily, Angelo spent his summers as a young hospitalian working in top restaurants in Rome, Milan, London, and Spain.
 His passion for wine, however, was realized when he moved to the U.S. While honing his dining room experience in New York City’s restaurants.
 After being offered a taste of Giacomo Conterno “Monfortino” Barolo Riserva 2008, a wine which is only made in exceptional years, Angelo had a revelation and shifted his focus toward wine.

-He graduated with a Second Level Sommelier Certification from The French Culinary Institute in NYC, and is currently pursuing his Advanced Sommelier Certificate with hopes to someday take the Master.
+He graduated from The International Culinary Center in NYC, (Formerly The French Culinary Institute), and is a Second Level Certified Sommelier with the Court of Master Sommeliers.
+He is currently pursuing his Advanced Sommelier Certificate with hopes to someday take the Master.
 Angelo has developed a unique wine program for Cicala, primarily focusing on boutique organic and biodynamic Southern Italian wines, but has also included the most important appellations from around the world which pair best with Southern Italian cuisine.